Spring wildlife in Buttermere Valley

 " Where else do you get the wonderful scenery, the variety of wildlife and ease of access as in the Lake District?"

 Path closes for nesting birds

-If you’re planning to walk round the lake at Buttermere, keep in mind that each spring we close a short stretch of permissive footpath along the north edge of the lake from April – 30 June to provide a sanctuary for nesting sandpipers.
+If you’re planning to walk round the lake at Buttermere, keep in mind that each spring we close a short stretch of permissive footpath along the north edge of the lake from the beginning of April through to the end of June to provide a sanctuary for nesting sandpipers.

 Sandpipers lay their speckled eggs directly onto the lakeshore shingle and that makes the eggs and the chicks really vulnerable to disturbance by dogs and humans.

 Closing this ¼ mile (400m) stretch of footpath gives the birds a better chance to rear their young and is part of our conservation work to balance the needs of people and wildlife in this beautiful and sensitive area.

 You can still walk all round the lake, but you’ll need to decide whether you’re going clockwise or anticlockwise before you leave Buttermere village.

 Download the PDF map to see how the path closure will affect your route.

 Just in case the circular walk from the village to the lakeshore and back was one of your favourite short strolls, we’ve created three waymarked walks as temporary trails that will be in place just while the permissive path is closed for the nesting season.

 Each waymarked walk is a circular loop starting either from the National Trust car park at Buttermere, or from the centre of the village, and they offer three different experiences: